milan400/CoronaVirus/README.md

 <img src="https://github.com/milan400/CoronaVirus/blob/main/images/webapp.png"/>

-Video regrading the working of Web App is kept in the folder
+Video regarding the working of Web App is kept in the folder